Thank you for celebrating Oma's Ride

 "As her disease progressed, she was less aware of the day of the week, how much salt to put in her dishes, and eventually she could not do the normal things she loved to do.
 It is heartbreaking to watch a strong, independent, proud woman become someone that she never was before.
 We ride in honour of my Oma and to raise money for other families that are going through what we did as a family."

-Last year's event raised $54,000 for the ASSC, which supports programs to promote awareness, educate and support those living with dementia.
+The second annual event, held Sept.
+28, 2025, raised more than $43,800 for the ASSC, which supports programs to promote awareness, educate and support those living with dementia.

-Learn more details, and sign up to register now at Home - Oma's Ride.
+Learn more details at Home - Oma's Ride.